 Not all casa hosts speak English.
 If you’re not fluent or conversational in Spanish, download Google Translate via the app or Google play store and use it to your advantage.
 Food may be included in the booking price while other hosts may offer it for an additional fee.
 My cousin and I booked both a private apartment and private room for two casas via Airbnb.
 Both rentals had cafes and restaurants walking distance, so we purchased food for about $3-20 CUC total for lunches and dinners.

-To get an idea of a casa particular, here’s a video of our first casa, a one bedroom apartment rental on Calle 23.
+To get an idea of where to stay in Havana, here’s a video of our one bedroom apartment rental on Calle 23

-In addition to our rentals, I have a few friends that have stayed in casas via Airbnb.
-Here are links to our room rental at La Rosa de Ortega and their suggestions in Havana:
+In addition to our rentals, I have a few friends that have rented a casa particulares in Cuba via Airbnb.
+Here are links to our room rental at La Rosa de Ortega and their suggestions of where to stay in Havana:

-Not only does renting a casa particular save you money on a budgeted vacation, it is a great type of cultural exchange.
+Not only does renting a casa particular in Cuba save you money on a budgeted vacation, it is a great type of cultural exchange between you and your host.
+Communicate with your host to assist with planning your trip and share basic necessities that you can bring as gifts.
 Our hosts gave us a list of activities, restaurants and showed where to go in case we needed money or assistance.
-One of my vegan friends showed her host how to make fruit and vegetable breakfast smoothies, gifted her blender and she loved it.
+One of my vegan friends showed her host how to make fruit and vegetable breakfast smoothies and gifted her blender.
 Research is definitely key when looking for lodging in Cuba.